DinhNhatAnh/Customer-Segmentation-Analysis-RFM-using-SQL-Server/README.md

 # 🔄 Workflow
 ## 1. APPEND ALL FILES
 - Load monthly sales data into SQL Server Management Studio
-- Using query to combine into 1 table
+- Using query to combine into 1 table and save file as "Sale_2025.csv"
 ```
 SELECT * FROM [202501]
 UNION ALL SELECT * FROM [202502]